ArdalanJaf/Carbon-Offset-Calculator/README.md

   - Entering annual emissions value should trigger API call to tell user how many trees they need to plant to achieve carbon-neutrality.
 - Save system: I did actually implement a local storage save/load component, but felt it was too clunky for shipping.
 In retrospect a save feature (even in local storage) would be very welcome for UX, as it is labourious to enter in purchases.
 It would not be a lot more work to implement a user save feature to the SQL database.
 - Option for user to have their results emailed to them.
-- Connect average country emission list to API to have all countries and data be more accurate.
+- Connect average country emission list to API to be more inclusive, accurate and dynamic.
 - Calculator API:
   - Allow user to select currency, calculator does conversion through external API call.
   - Rate of inflation implementation based on external API or user's custom input (this was next on my to-do list before I decided it was time to ship)